-Place the batter in your muffin pan, filling each cup almost to the top.
-About 90 percent.
-I like to use a cookie scoop, which makes it way easy!
+Place the batter in your muffin pan, filling each cup almost to the top—about 90 percent.
+We like to use a cookie scoop, which makes it way easy!

-Finally, take your muffins out of the pan and let cool on a cooling rack.
+Finally, take your muffins out of the pan and let them cool on a cooling rack.

-- If you use erythritol or stevia, these totally work as Keto Flaxseed Muffins!
+- If you use erythritol or stevia, these work as Keto Flaxseed Muffins!

 - These Healthy Muffins freeze well, so they're a great make-ahead breakfast or snack.

-- The decorative fruit topping is totally optional, but does give them a little personality!
+- The decorative fruit topping is optional but does give them a little personality!

 How to Make Keto Flaxseed Muffins

-As I mentioned, you can totally make this Keto-friendly, but using erythritol or stevia instead of the sugar or honey.
+As mentioned, you can totally make this Keto-friendly, but using erythritol or stevia instead of sugar or honey.

-Simply add 1/3 cup erythritol to the dry ingredients or 3/4 teaspoon liquid stevia to the wet ingredients.
+Add ⅓ cup erythritol to the dry ingredients or ¾ teaspoon liquid stevia to the wet ingredients.

-It’s easy to freeze these muffins and get them out when ready to eat.
-Just, place baked muffins a freezer bag or airtight container, and keep in the freezer for up to 3 months.
+It's easy to freeze these flax muffins and get them out when ready to eat.
+Place baked muffins in a freezer bag or airtight container, and keep them in the freezer for up to 3 months.

 Either microwave for a few seconds to defrost or place in the refrigerator until ready to eat.